 1. Length of ownership

-How long have you owned the property?
+How long have you owned the proper ty?
+Since 1992

 2. Council tax

-Which Council Tax band is your property in?
+Which Council Tax band is your prope rty in? Α

 3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)
+What are the arrangements for parkin (Please tick all that apply)

-Garage
+Garage No

-Allocated parking space
+Allocated parking space No

-Driveway
+• Driveway No

-Shared parking
+Shared parking No

-On street
+On street Yes

-Resident permit
+Resident permit No

-Metered Parking
+Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Cons special architectural or historical inte which it is desirable to preserve or en rest, the character or appear a of No rance of

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-6. Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+No 6.
+Alterations/additions/extensions • a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
-7. Central heating а.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
+Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-If you have answered yes, pl and answer the three gues tions holowy If you have answered yes, plo i) When was your central hea installed? • • (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, ploy you have a maintenance con pany with which (iii) When was your maintena (Please provide the month ar d?
-8. Energy Performance Certifica ate Does your property have an than 10 years old?
-Energy Performance Certifi cate which is less 9.
-Issues that may have affected your property a.
-Has there been any storm, flo property while you have own damage to the If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
+Gas i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar enewed?
+8. Energy Performance Certification ate Does your property have an I than 10 years old?
+Energy Performance ( Certificate which is less Yes 9.
+Issues that may have affected d your property ' a.
+Has there been any storm, flo property while you have own ctural damage to the If you have answered yes, is insurance claim? the damage the subje ect of any outstanding b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: 10.
+If you have answered yes, ple ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your prope rty and give details of the Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Electricity Mains drainage Telephone
+Please tick which services ar supplier: e connected to your p property and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Water mains or private water supply Yes Scottish Water Electricity Yes Mains drainage Yes Local Authority Telephone